SixZeroSevenNine/IOMMU/ASUS-Prime-X370-Pro.md

 - A powerful gaming rig.
 - A powerful Linux workstation.
 - File serving capability as backup for FreeNAS rig.
-- Has to fit in one case, one PC.
+- One PC to rule them all: has to fit in one case, with one single PC.

 **Hardware:**